This document describes how to deploy an App Engine application to the App Engine flexible environment from within IntelliJ IDEA.

 Select the Deployment source.

-Cloud Code supports deploying from a Maven artifact, an IntelliJ-specific artifact, or a filesystem JAR or WAR file.
+Cloud Code for IntelliJ supports deploying from a Maven artifact, an IntelliJ-specific artifact, or a filesystem JAR or WAR file.

 - If you select a filesystem JAR or WAR file as your deployment source, click the ellipsis (...) next to the Deployment archive field to navigate to the deployment archive.